Course Descriptions

 Requirement(s): Experiential

 The Corporate Counsel Externship Program consists of a work component and a class component and allows students to earn academic credit working in the legal department of a corporation, company or other business entity.
 Students may also work in other departments of a corporation as long as they are supervised by an on-site licensed attorney.
 Students must work during the academic session for a minimum of 50 hours per unit of credit and may receive 1-6 credits.
 For purposes of corporate counsel externship work, the academic session is from the official start of classes to the last day of final exams.
-No externship work for a corporate counsel placement is permitted outside this time period.
-Academic requirements include: mandatory orientation, journals between student and professor relating to the field placement; periodic discussion boards on legal practice topics; a three-five page reflective paper at the end of the semester; an example of work product for professor review; and, satisfactory completion of work experience.
+No academic credit may be earned for corporate counsel externship work outside this time period.

+Academic requirements include: mandatory orientation, student journals submitted to the professor relating to the field placement work; discussion boards on legal practice topics; a four-six page reflective paper at the end of the semester, include a placement evaluation; an externship work product for professor review; and an on-site supervisor evaluation showing satisfactory completion of work experience.
 The Externship is graded on a Pass-Fail basis.

 Additional Information: JD Concentrations Web Page, Email Law Student Affairs